rpcpool/yellowstone-faithful/README.md

   2) the slot-to-cid index for that epoch
   3) the tx-to-cid index for that epoch
   4) the cid-to-offset index for that epoch car file
+  5) the sig-exists index for that epoch (optional, but important to speed up multiepoch fetches)
-  5) Optionally (if you want to support getSignaturesForAddress): the gsfa index
+  6) Optionally (if you want to support getSignaturesForAddress): the gsfa index

 The epoch car file can be generated from a rocksdb snapshot from a running validator or from one of the archives provided by the Solana foundation or third parties like Triton.
 You can also download a pre-generated Epoch car file either from Filecoin itself or via the download URLs provided by Triton.